veryphatic/directus-webcam-capture-interface/README.md

 # Webcam Capture Interface

-Webcam Capture Interface is a [Directus](https://directus.io) extension to capture one or more images using a device webcam.
+The Webcam Capture Interface is an extension for [Directus](https://directus.io) designed to capture one or more images using a device webcam.

-- Uses `Multiple files` field
+Features include:

+Utilizes the Multiple files field.
-- Capture images from a live webcam
+Captures images from a live webcam feed.
-- Basic image metadata input fields capture and editing (`name` and `description`)
+Basic image metadata input fields for capturing and editing (name and description).
-- UI to request camera permissions
+User-friendly interface for requesting camera permissions.
-- previous camera selection stored to localstorage
+Previous camera selection is stored locally using local storage.
-- Live and saved UI
+Supports both live and saved modes.
-- User configurable options
+User-configurable options include:
-  - Root folder - set the default folder for image uploads
+Root folder: Set the default folder for image uploads.
-  - Camera dimensions - set the device image resolution
+Camera dimensions: Adjust the device image resolution.

 ### Screngrabs